Why Choose Automatic Car Hire?

 The additional option we give is a refundable excess insurance that covers you and not the car.
 If you have any incident that results in a deduction of the excess amount from your credit card then you can reclaim this amount directly from the insurer at your leisure.

-Many people are okay with driving with the excess amounts in place, all cars on Automatic Car Hire are fully inclusive so you don’t need to pay anything extra to dive the car away.
+Many people are okay with driving with the excess amounts in place, all cars on our website are fully inclusive so you don’t need to pay anything extra to dive the car away.

 All we ask is consider the excess amounts, weigh up your options and take some time to look at the refundable excess product available.